 Another notable thing is that Salisbury is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Salisbury is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Salisbury is a great place for families with children to consider.
+First of all, many other families with children live here, making Salisbury a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Salisbury has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Salisbury’s overall crime rate is lower than average for the country.

 The per capita income in Salisbury in 2022 was $65,987, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $263,948 for a family of four.
 However, Salisbury contains both very wealthy and poor people as well.